 - If you hire mechanics and they are on the clock, you must have enough business to keep them busy, or you will lose a lot of money.

 - When you charge customers for repairs, you must have licensed auto mechanics working on the vehicles.

 - Auto repair is a profitable business model.
 One of the issues that your profit depends on is whether you’re doing the work yourself or hiring mechanics.
 When you hire mechanics, you need to make sure you have enough business to keep them going, especially if you’re paying by the hour.

 - Paying mechanics by the book means the mechanic is getting a flat book rate, which is less profit for the shop, but it’s safer if you don’t have a busy shop.

-- A profit boost is when you charge by the book, and you are able to do the work in less time.
+- A profit boost is when you charge by the book and do the work in less time.
 You still charge the book rate, which gives you an extra profit boost.

 Start-up Cost Considerations: